 Diane Lyden Murphy, Dean

-The David B. Falk College of Sport and Human Dynamics is Syracuse University’s most service-oriented college; where cross-professional collaboration is the cornerstone of teaching, research, and practice.
-Falk College participates in students’ knowledge and skill development through the Shared Competencies, Syracuse University’s institutional learning goals that highlight the knowledge and skills students can expect to gain through their major courses, liberal arts requirements, and co-curricular activities.
-Like professionals in the field, students and faculty in the college work and learn together across disciplinary lines to find new, more effective approaches to important health and social issues.
-Through the bachelor’s degree programs in health and exercise science, human development and family science, food studies, nutrition science and dietetics, public health, social work, sport analytics and sport management, students prepare to become professionals who will enhance the emotional and physical well-being of individuals, families, and communities.
+The David B. Falk College of Sport and Human Dynamics is Syracuse University’s most service-oriented college; cross-professional collaboration is the cornerstone of teaching, research, and practice.
+Like professionals in the field, students and faculty in the college work and learn together across disciplinary lines to find new, more effective approaches to important social issues.
+Through the bachelor’s degree programs in human development and family science, food studies, public health, nutrition science and dietetics, social work, sport analytics and sport management, students prepare to become professionals who will enhance the emotional and physical wellbeing of individuals, families, and communities.

 A dedicated professional Student Services staff offers Falk students one-on-one, personalized support to track progress, address needs, and celebrate achievements.
-A strengths-based advising and counseling approach helps address student concerns, identify strengths and challenges and work towards positive solutions.
+A strength-based advising and counseling approach is used to help address student concerns, identify strengths and challenges and work towards positive solutions.

 Our undergraduate students are uniquely advantaged by the Falk College facilities where they learn and study.
 The Nutrition Assessment, Consultation and Education (ACE) Center offers a hands-on learning laboratory to prepare students with traditional and emerging professional competencies critical to nutrition practice.
-In addition to the ACE Center, our professional chefs in our food studies and nutrition facility work side-by-side with students in our modern food laboratories.
-The Susan R. Klenk Learning Café and Kitchens provide a hands-on learning environment to prepare students with traditional and emerging professional competencies for careers in food, nutrition, dietetics, and public health.
+In addition to the ACE Center, our food studies and nutrition faculty and professional chefs teach in state-of-the-art food labs.
+The Susan R. Klenk Learning Café and Kitchens provide a hands-on learning laboratory to prepare students with traditional and emerging professional competencies for careers in food, nutrition, dietetics, and public health.
 The facility includes an experimental food lab kitchen, commercial kitchen, baking nook and café.
-A video camera system allows faculty and chef instructors to broadcast classes, food demonstrations, and seminars from Falk College to anywhere on campus and across the country.
+A video camera system allows faculty and chef instructors to broadcast classes, food demonstrations and seminars from Falk College to anywhere on campus and across the country.
 The sport management program enjoys primary use of a state-of-the-art Daktronics computer lab, the only facility like it in the country.
 Undergraduate and graduate programs integrate learning with activities at the Carrier Dome as Syracuse University is the only institution in the nation with a sport facility of its size on the main campus.
 The Bernice M. Wright (BMW) Child Development Laboratory School is located on Syracuse University’s South Campus.
 Through collaboration with community-based service providers, the school enrolls children with varying developmental abilities, adding greatly to the overall classroom experience.
 The site serves as a teacher training facility and supports research in early childhood education.

-For academic rules and regulations that apply to all University students, please see the Academic Rules section of this catalog.
-This section also contains special regulations that apply to all students matriculated in the college.
+For academic rules and regulations that apply to all University students, see the Academic Rules section of this catalog.
+This section also contains special regulations that apply to all students matriculated in the College.

 Combined, Dual, and Double Programs